Importance of Reading Culture and Why There is NO Reading ?

 Finally

-Publishers have the main responsibility to (re-establish) Nepali books at the center of reading culture.
-This is not to say that international standard works can come on the market at the same time and that Nepali writers can write them.
-But publishers need to keep researching what themes are.
-Publishers themselves need to be aware of the tendency to make publishing a 'earning vessel'.
-Authors also need to expand the scope of their studies to give quality and variety to the expression of their creations and art.
+Publishers have the main responsibility to re-establish Nepali books at the center of reading culture.
+They need to research useful themes and avoid making publishing a 'earning vessel'.
+Authors also need to expand the scope of their studies to give quality and variety to their creations.
 Readers are customers, they don't wait.
 According to Franz Kafka, if both the writer and the publisher could be guided, the result would be satisfactory.